Skip to main content

 Please note the GRE requirement has been waived for the 2023-2024 admissions cycle.
 The Bren School will not be accepting any GRE scores at this time.
 The requirement will continue to be evaluated on an annual basis moving forward.

-Research Tracks and Faculty Sponsorship
+Research Track and Faculty Sponsorship

 Important Considerations for Admission and Sponsorship: